 NPD projects, whether traditional or virtual, are not without their complications and challenges, largely due to the quantity of people involved throughout the entire process.

-Given our current situation however and the complexities involved in organising in-person interactions, virtual NPD projects will be here to stay for the foreseeable future, so it is in our best interest to work on adapting our internal procedures and leveraging new technologies and ways of working to suit a more virtual environment, so we can continue to launch successful food and beverage products, despite the challenges we face today.
+However, Virtual NPD projects will be here to stay for the foreseeable future.
+So it is in our best interest to work on adapting our internal procedures.
+And leverage new technologies and ways of working to suit a more virtual environment.
+So we can continue to launch successful food and beverage products, despite the challenges we face today.

 The key is to work with someone who has been through the process before, ideally multiple times, and can foresee the most common challenges and share personalised solutions with you in order to successfully navigate these challenges.

-If you are looking to co-manufacture or implement virtual NPD strategies in the most efficient and cost-effective way for your brand, send me an email to [email protected] and we can discuss in more detail how this might look.
+If you are looking to co-manufacture or implement virtual NPD strategies in the most efficient and cost-effective way for your brand, email [email protected] and we can discuss in more detail how this might look.

 iNewtrition is an Innovation as a Service (IaaS) agency for the functional food & beverage, and health & wellness industries.
 We provide agile customer solutions, end-to-end support, or can simply help you overcome specific bottlenecks to fast track innovation and product development.
 The services and expertise we offer are on-demand and available to you instantly via our online booking platform.
 Our skills combined cover every step of your innovation journey, from feasibility study, product design or development, to post-launch scale-up.
 Contact Raphaelle at [email protected] to start your journey.